Sheepshead (card game): Schwanzers (Show Down)

 All players reveal their cards after everyone has passed a dealt hand to discover the loser who pays the table 1 point each.
 The blind is discarded.

-In German, Schwanzer means truant or hooky player.
-Truant relates to a student being absent from school.
-When absent from school education is missed.
-Missing education results in being uneducated.
-Therefore, a Schwanzer occurs because at least one player is uneducated in how to pick in the game of Sheepshead.
+In German, 'Schwänzer' means a truant or a hooky player.
+Truancy refers to a student being absent from school, and therefore uneducated.
+Thus, a Schwanzer occurs because at least one player is uneducated in how to pick in the game of sheepshead.